Blog

 Instructions

-1. In large pot boiling water, add tortellini and cook for about 10 minutes.
-To same pot, add the bow tie pasta and continue cooking until pasta is done.
+1. In a large pot of boiling water, add tortellini and cook for about 10 minutes.
+To the same pot, add the bow tie pasta and continue cooking until the pasta is done.
 Drain and set aside.

-2. Season salmon with salt and pepper and sugar.
+2. Season salmon with salt, pepper, and sugar.

-4. In same skillet, add chicken broth and evaporated milk.
-Bring to boil, reduce heat, and simmer until liquid reduces, about 7 minutes.
+4. In the same skillet, add chicken broth and evaporated milk.
+Bring to a boil, reduce the heat, and simmer until the liquid reduces, about 7 minutes.

 6. Add cooked pasta, dill, and cheese, tossing carefully.
 Carefully toss in salmon.